chilikasha/tinytools/README.md

 - [LessPass](https://www.lesspass.com/#/) - a sync free password manager which uses `site, login and master password` to compute passwords on any device.

 - [Little Snitch](https://obdev.at/products/littlesnitch/index.html) - will show every single connection attempt of your computer so you can control your data.
-  > There are also alternatives for other platforms:
-  > [simplewall](https://github.com/henrypp/simplewall) - a less than a megabyte `Windows` tool for configuring network activity.
-  > And [OpenSnitch](https://github.com/evilsocket/opensnitch) - a `GNU/Linux` port of Little Snitch.

-- [Metadata Cleaner](https://metadatacleaner.romainvigier.fr/) - allows to view metadata in your files and to get rid of sensitive information you may not want to disclose.

 - [NextDNS](https://nextdns.io/) - lightweight and easy customizable tool to block ads and trackers on websites and in apps.